vesoft-inc/nebula-docs/docs-1.1/nebula-exchange/use-exchange/ex-ug-import-steps.md

 3. Edit the configuration file for Spark, Nebula Graph, vertices, and edges.
    > **NOTE**: After compiling of Exchange, refer to the example configuration files in the `nebula-java/tools/exchange/target/classes` directory for the configuration for different sources.

-4. (Optional) Run the import command with the `-D` parameter to do a check of the configuration file.
+4. (Optional) Run the import command with the `-D` parameter to verify the configuration.
 For more information, see [Import command parameters](../parameter-reference/ex-ug-para-import-command.md).

 5. Run the import command to import data into Nebula Graph.